dektlong/apigrid-demo-old/README.md

 - Update the ingress urls with your specific domain (feel free to contribue a dynamic setup here)

+- Spring Boot Observer ((very early, use at your own risk!)

+  - build and push images to your repo
+  - Update /sbo yamls
+  - The observer UI should be available at http://sbo.apps.dekt.io/apps

 ## Installing the demo